annajersey/addressBook/README.md

 There are two basic components for my address book - Sidebar for the contacts list with filter and Main for the form to add, modify, delete items.

+For the filter condition I used combination of firstname+lastname or lastname+firstname because that's how people probably would search their contacts.

 All project data is stored in the redux state, which contains just two properties: a list of contacts and the current contact being processed.
 The "current" object will have an integer id if it is an existing item or fractional id if it is a new item.

 I added prop-types checking to be sure the components received expected props and wrote a couple of tests for each component.
 For testing I use jest and enzyme.